d-w-moore/irods-dev-orientation/one.md

 ---

-To verify there is a running iRODS server on your machine, you can first open a terminal window and take the following steps:
+To verify the iRODS server is running on your machine, you can open a terminal window and take the following steps:

 * The command `sudo su - irods` should allow you to become the `irods` "service account" (ie. admin) user.